Thornrose/learning-typescript/notes/01-intro.md

 - when you want to "run" the typescript, use command `tsc` will generate corresponding JS file.
   - if you use `let` (or `const`?) in TS, the JS file it creates will be written as `var`, i wonder if there is a config option about that?
 UPDATE: yes, there is

 - closing vscode and opening again, you may not see the same TS errors? weird behaviour there.
+UPDATE: adding `export {}` to the end of a file has nut been explained yet, but makes error lines more consistent?

 - typescript main website has a playground where youcan test code - settings / TS Config available here as well